Church Warden: Timothy Moss

 01889 - 270383

 Geraldine has lived in Hixon for 43 years, and has attended St.Peter's Church for a number of them.
-She was formerly a Church Warden and Deputy Warden and has been a valuable member of the PCC for 30 years.
+She was formerly a Church Warden and is now Deputy Warden.
+She has been a valuable member of the PCC for 30 years.

 01889 - 271255